CCBIO908/Scientific_Writing_Course_2026/README.md

 <img width="1984" height="889" alt="image" src="https://github.com/user-attachments/assets/8355e9cb-d919-4100-89f3-ea95638f1976" />

 ### Message 8: Assignment 2 | Upgrade text
-AS2 in short: take text you are working on, and improve it using track changes, like you did for AS1, but with a new/different text.
+**AS2 in short:** Take a text you are working on, and improve it using track changes, like you did for AS1, but with a new/different text.
 This is an individual assignment, required if you are looking for the ECT-credits.
 Download instructions for AS2 here: https://filesender.sikt.no/?s=download&token=9105482f-7224-46c8-b7f1-4ba93769432e